21 Great Things to Do in Huatulco Oaxaca Mexico

 Alyssa Wiens

-Alyssa is a freelance writer with her Bachelor of Arts in International Studies degree.
+Alyssa is a freelance writer with a Bachelor of Arts in International Studies degree.
 Alyssa is passionate about travel and has been to over 20 countries – and counting!
 Living in Vancouver, Canada, she loves to take advantage of the mountains and ocean by getting outdoors as much as possible.
 When she’s not writing, Alyssa is probably walking by the river, caring for her many houseplants, or grabbing a coffee with a friend.
 You can keep up with her on her personal blog.